 Global Development and Social Justice, Master of Arts

 The M.A. in Global Development and Social Justice at St. John’s University aims at best practices and leadership in global development.
 Our mission of social justice and human rights advocacy, grounded in Catholic Social Teaching, is reflected through our innovative online methodology.
-We seek to provide education, especially to those lacking economic and social means.
+We seek especially to provide education to those lacking economic and social means.

 Who Should Apply?

-If you are an international development professionals, a social service provider (who may already hold an advanced degree in your area of specialization), or simply seeking a career in the fields of sustainable development and social justice, you will find the M.A. in GDSJ serves to expand your horizons and provide a solid theoretical and practical foundation for your future work.
+If you are an international development professional, a social service provider (who may already hold an advanced degree in your area of specialization), or simply seeking a career in the fields of sustainable development and social justice, you will find the M.A. in Global Development and Social Justice serves to expand your horizons and provide a solid theoretical and practical foundation for your future work.
 If you are interested in sustainable development, international relations, nonprofit management, and human rights, we encourage you to apply to this program.

 - An accredited bachelor’s degree or its equivalent

 - Proficiency in English (written and spoken).
 If your native language is not English, or if your secondary and post-secondary education was not in English, you must take the (1) Test of English as a Foreign language [TOEFL] or (2) International English Language Testing System [IELTS] - More information on the TOEFL or IELTS can be found on page 7 of the St. John's University Graduate Bulletin within General University Information.
 The TOEFL code for St. John's University is 2799.

 - Two letters of recommendation from individuals qualified to evaluate your ability to succeed in a graduate program of study

 - A statement of personal and professional goals relevant to your interest in the Global Development and Social Justice program